Jbleezy/BO1-Reimagined/README.md

 * Shangri-La: minecart disabled
 * Moon: No Man's Land disabled
 * Moon: first room door is open from the start of the match
+* Moon: players can survive forever in low gravity
 * Moon: windows are indestructible
-* Moon: hacker disabled
+* Moon: hacker and PES disabled

 #### Grief
-* Win by surviving a round while all the enemies are dead
+* Win by surviving a round after all enemy players are dead

 #### Free-for-all Grief
-* Win by surviving a round while all the enemies are dead
+* Win by surviving a round after all enemy players are dead
-* Players bleed out instantly unless they have Quick Revive
+* Players bleed out instantly
+* Quick Revive disabled

 #### Search & Rezurrect
 * Round based gamemode